-Rava kesari recipe, learn how to make south Indian sweet rava kesari with tips and tricks to make it without lumps, step by step pictures.
+Rava kesari recipe, learn how to make south Indian style rava kesari with tips and tricks to make it without lumps, step by step pictures for beginners.

 For me, I love making sweets, I love each and every process we do and I enjoy the out come.
 It’s every time like how a person feels the success.